TesterMohammed/SauceDemo-project/README.md

-# Tests Automatisés SauceDemo
+# 🏆 SauceDemo Automated Tests

-Ce projet contient des scripts de test automatisés pour la plateforme e-commerce **SauceDemo**, en utilisant **Selenium WebDriver** et **Robot Framework**.
+This project contains automated test scripts for the **SauceDemo** e-commerce platform, using **Selenium WebDriver** and **Robot Framework**.

-## 🛠 Technologies utilisées
+## 🛠 Technologies Used
 - Robot Framework
 - Selenium WebDriver
 - Python

-## 📌 Cas de test implémentés
+## 📌 Implemented Test Cases
-✅ Connexion avec des identifiants valides/invalides.
-✅ Test des filtres de recherche de produits.
+✅ Login with valid/invalid credentials.
+✅ Testing product search filters.
-✅ Vérification de la duplication des produits et de leurs images.
+✅ Verification of products duplication and their images.
-✅ Ajout/suppression de produits dans le panier.
-✅ Finalisation du processus de commande.
-✅ Vérification de la fonctionnalité de réinitialisation de l'application "App reset".
-✅ Vérification de la section "About".
-✅ Vérification de la déconnexion de la plateforme.

-Pour toute question, n’hésitez pas à me contacter à mohamed.dhaibia@gmail.com
+✅ Adding/removing products from the cart.
+✅ Completing the checkout process.
+✅ Verification of the "App reset" functionality.
+✅ Verification of the "About" section.
+✅ Verification of platform logout.

+For any inquiries, feel free to contact me at :
+E-mail: mohamed.dhaibia@gmail.com
+Phone: (+216 53498226)